openid/Contract-Exchange-Extension/spec/draft-3/data_request.rst

-* party
+* party_id

     * REQUIRED Value: An identfier of a party bound to the CX Contract.
-The data responding party MUST encrypt the data ith the public key of this party in the way defined in JSON Ecncryption Envelope.
+The data responding party MUST encrypt the data ith the public key of this party in the way defined in {{ xref.JSON_SIMPLE_ENC_1_0 }} .

-* cx_id
+* contract_id

     * REQUIRED for the obligation endpoint.
 Value: CX Contract identfier including the obligation.